 Effects of Gravity on Venous Return

 Gravitational forces significantly affect venous return, cardiac output, and arterial and venous pressures.
 To illustrate this, consider a person who is lying down and then suddenly stands up.
-As the person stands, gravity acts on the vascular volume so that blood accumulates in the lower extremities.
+When the person is lying down (supine position), gravitational forces are similar on the thorax, abdomen and legs because these compartments lie in the same horizontal plane.
+In this position, venous blood volumes and pressures are distributed evenly throughout the body.
+When the person suddenly stands upright, gravity acts on the vascular volume causing blood to accumulate in the lower extremities.
 (Compare the size of veins in the top of your feet while lying down and standing.)
 Because venous compliance is high and the veins readily expand with blood, most of the blood volume shift occurs in the veins.
-Therefore, venous volume and pressure becomes very high in the feet and lower limbs when standing.
-This shift in blood volume decreases thoracic venous blood volume and therefore central venous pressure decreases.
+Therefore, venous volume (Vol) and pressure (VP) become very high in the feet and lower limbs when standing.
+This shift in blood volume decreases thoracic venous blood volume (CV Vol) and therefore central venous pressure (CVP) decreases.
 This decreases right ventricular filling pressure (preload), leading to a decline in stroke volume by the Frank-Starling mechanism.
 Left ventricular stroke volume also falls because of reduced pulmonary venous return (decreased left ventricular preload).
-This causes cardiac output and arterial blood pressure to fall.
+This causes cardiac output (CO) and mean arterial pressure (MAP) to fall.
 If arterial pressure falls appreciably upon standing, this is termed orthostatic or postural hypotension.This fall in arterial pressure can reduce cerebral blood flow to the point where a person might experience syncope (fainting).

 When a person stands up, baroreceptor reflexes are rapidly activated to restore arterial pressure so that mean arterial pressure normally is not reduced by more than a few mmHg when a person is standing compared to lying down.
 However, in order to maintain this normal mean arterial pressure, the person who is standing upright has increased systemic vascular resistance (sympathetic mediated), decreased venous compliance (due to sympathetic activation of veins), decreased stroke volume (due to decreased preload), and increased heart rate (baroreceptor-mediated tachycardia).
 Patients with autonomic nerve dysfunction or hypovolemia will not be able effectively utilize these compensatory mechanisms and therefore will display orthostatic hypotension.